vgorbic1/Tutorials/JavaScript/Angular2/dependencies.md

     }
 }
 ```
-Dependancies are npm (Node Package Manager) packages that were created by other developers.
+Dependencies are npm (Node Package Manager) packages that were created by other developers.
 - name - name of the application
 - version - version of the application
 - description - simple description of your application